k1ssndr/turin2025/_pages/workshop.md

 - 13:00-15:00	Lunch Break
 - 15:00-16:00	Vesselin Petrov	Dynamic Methodology for the Philosophy of Education
 - 16:00-16:15	Break
-- 16:15-17:15	Spyridon A. Koutroufinis	Can organisms be understood ontologically appropriately through neo-mechanistic thinking?
-A process-metaphysical perspective.
+- 16:15-17:15	Spyridon A. Koutroufinis	Can Neo-Mechanistic Thinking Capture the Nature of Organisms?
+A Process-Metaphysical Perspective.

 Friday 19th of September